gailzmicrosoft/SampleSecureApiApp/README.md

 2. The client must present api key in each request header, named x-api-key, to access any API hosted in App Services.
 3. Resources accessed by App Services are set from deployment BICEP code using azure identity with 'role assignments'.

+#### Proposed Features

+For initial business use case description, refer to [Proposed Use Case Description](./Deployment/docs/Copilot-AI-Pattern-Mortgage-Advisor-Solution.pdf) for more details.

+If you are interested in enhance the architecture, you can use [Architecture Template](./Deployment/docs/Secure-Rest-Api-App.pptx) as a starting point.

 #### Architecture

 ![Architecture](./Deployment/images/secure-rest-api-app-arch.png)